 Recurring licence fees paid in advance each quarter are deferred and recognised to revenue on a straight-line basis over the quarter they relate to, as this is the period that NBN Co satisfies the performance obligation.

 Further disaggregation of revenue by timing

-The Company has not provided further disaggregation of revenue based upon the timing of recognition (i.e. whether products are transferred at a point in time or over time) as the revenue transferred at a point in time is not material.
+The Company has provided further disaggregation of revenue based upon the timing of recognition (i.e. whether products are transferred at a point in time or over time):